olmax99/eksairflow/README.md

 This project is a close-to-production Airflow Build using Cloudformation and EC2 instances along with a docker-compose local development setup.

-**Goal:**
-This airflow project is enabling both interaction with a local minikube environment for testing and development and with a custom Kubernetes production environment EKS on AWS.

 The demo DAG intends to bid for spot instances and is scaling an external ECS cluster accordingly.

 ---